 Neidpath Castle is an impressive medieval L-plan tower house, dramatically positioned on a cliff overlooking the River Tweed, about a mile (1.6 km) west of Peebles.
 It has witnessed some 800 years of Scottish history, having hosted royalty, withstood sieges, and remained a privately owned residence to this day.

-The castle also suffered, being burnt to the ground by the English, leaving Simon’s daughter Mary to inherit a ruin.
+During this period, the castle also suffered, being burnt to the ground by the English, leaving Simon’s daughter Mary to inherit a ruin.

 The castle passed to the Hay family through marriage in the early 14th century when the heiress Margaret, daughter of Simon Fraser’s son, married into the Hay family.
 This marriage alliance transferred the barony of Neidpath to the Hays, who would maintain ownership for the next three centuries.